-After the first nine minutes, “Fugue in Void” allows its players to become active.
-They follow a vivid bridge and reach the entrance to a grey fortress-like building, which they can explore at their own pace.
+After the first nine minutes, “Fugue in Void” allows the players to become active.
+They follow a vivid bridge and reach the entrance to a gray fortress-like building, which they can explore at their own pace.
 Eventually, they will step inside the rabbit hole and thereby reach a new space.
 Wide hallways, lightning artworks, rooms that could resemble a cathedral, the sizzling sounds of pink light circles, kind of organic sculptures floating in the air, a walk in the desert towards a strange city – that are just some things that will cross your path.

 All those are another hints that my hypothesis might be correct, as the objects and places inside of “Fugue in Void” become more complex and colorful over time.
 It is exciting to see this progress unraveling with that theory in mind, because the small details fall perfectly in pieces together.
 It is not just a “result of my creative chaos”, as Moshe Linke put it – it is about the creative chaos and finding a way to make something out of it, to form something out of nothing.
 However, even if that is not true, I am sure you will find some beauty in there, while you wander through all those mysterious places.
 [PLAY]